noorus/xnlib/README.md

 Uses BeaEngine Cheetah for disassembly.

 To use the library, you must first fill the Globals::mKernel structure with valid function pointers.
-How you obtain those pointers and their implementation detail is up to you.
+How you obtain those pointers and the functions' implementation detail is up to you.

 Licensed under WTFPL 2.0.
 For full license text, see the LICENSE file.